firavoyage/blogging/readme.md

   - there is a lucky star behind the darkness
   - waiting and shining with the freshest hope and warmest aura
   - some day. till then
+- for oft, when on my couch i lie
+  - in vacant or in pensive mood
+  - they flash upon that inward eye
+  - which is the bliss of solitude
+  - and then my heart with pleasure fills
+  - and dances with the daffodils
+- i shall be telling this with a sigh
+  - somewhere ages and ages hence
+  - two roads diverged in a wood, and i—
+  - i took the one less traveled by
+  - and that has made all the difference
 - if i make, like, three good decisions a day, that's enough
   - and they should be as high quality as i can make them
   - warren buffett says he's good if he makes three good decisions a year